NOWUM/open-energy-data-server/README.md

 Then you have a running TimescaleDB server listening on postgresql default port `5432`.

+To execute the scripts, you need a python environment.
-You can install all python dependencies:
+As of February 2024 - this works with Python versions 3.9 up to 3.12 You can install all python dependencies:

 `pip install -r requirements.txt`